diem/dip/dips/dip-4.md

 # The Lifetime of a Transaction Containing Metadata

 The first step to submitting a transaction is producing the metadata.
-The sender first produces a *Diem Canonically Serialized (LCS)* metadata_wrapper consisting of an LCS-serialized Metadata object:
+The sender first produces a *Binary Canonical Serialization (BCS)* metadata_wrapper consisting of an BCS-serialized Metadata object:

 ```
 enum Metadata {